PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 ## Eliminate cold starts

+A **cold start** refers to the delay between the invocation of workflow and the execution of the workflow code.
+Cold starts happen when Pipedream spins up a new [execution environment](/privacy-and-security/#execution-environment) to handle incoming requests.

-If your workflow doesn't process an event for about 5 minutes, Pipedream turns off the execution environment that runs your code.
-When your workflow receives another event, Pipedream creates a new execution environment to process your event. **Initializing this environment takes a few seconds, which delays the execution of this first event**.
-This is common on serverless platforms and is typically referred to as a "cold start".
+Specifically, cold starts occur on the first request to your workflow after a period of inactivity (roughly 5 minutes), or if your initial worker is already busy and a new worker needs to be initialized.
+In these cases, Pipedream creates a new execution environment to process your event. **Initializing this environment takes a few seconds, which delays the execution of this first event**.

 You can reduce cold starts by configuring a number of dedicated **workers**: